peterddrummond/xspde_matlab/doc/source/tutorial.rst

 Wiener process
 ==============

-Try increasing the time resolution and adding a heading to the random walk example in Chapter 3.
+Try increasing the time resolution and adding a heading to the random walk example in :ref:`chap-interactive`.

 This requires specifying the number of points using :attr:`in.points`.
 To name the simulation, use :attr:`in.name`, which is stored with your simulation data.
 The default option is to add this heading to each graph.
 If no header is wanted, type ``in.headers = 0``.

 To run the xSPDE program after adding these inputs, just press the *Run* icon on the Matlab editor bar.
 This will run the xSPDE program, with default parameters where they are not specified in the inputs.
 You will see the following figure: